 But as of mid-2021, it has seemed that Indian has started to make plans for it, based on some patents they’ve filed.

 My first pick would be the liquid-cooled Indian Challenger motorcycles.

 Brands that haven’t yet got Active Cruise Control

 There are a few brands missing from this list.
 I’ll update them as the list gets shorter!

 Suzuki doesn’t have a motorcycle with adaptive cruise.
 They just updated the Suzuki Hayabusa to the 3rd gen — that would have been a prime candidate.
+It has a speed limiter, after all.
 But Suzuki is a little slower to bring premium features to their bikes, which I don’t mind, because it keeps their bikes affordable.

 Honda as well.
 Honda just released their NT1100 sport tourer, which has cruise control, but it’s not active.
 I would like to see active cruise on the Africa Twin at least, but I don’t expect to for a few years.